Dapsin19/Diabetes_prediction_model/README.md

 # 🩺 Diabetes Prediction Model

-This project uses **Automated Machine Learning (AutoML)** with **PyCaret** to develop a binary classification model that predicts whether a patient is diabetic or not.
+This project uses **Automated Machine Learning (AutoML)** with **PyCaret** to develop a binary classification model that predicts whether a patient is diabetic or not using a dataset from kaggle https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database.
 The best-performing model was the **Random Forest Classifier**, selected based on accuracy, AUC, and interpretability.

 ---